-The Planned Development - Residential (PD-R) District is established and intended to encourage the use of innovative and creative design to provide a mix of different residential uses in close provimity to one another on mainland Currituck and creative design to provide a mix of different residential uses in close proximity to one another on mainland Currituck County, while at the same time providing an efficient use of open space.
+The Planned Development - Residential (PD-R) District is established and intended to encourage the use of innovative and creative design to provide a mix of different residential uses in close proximity to one another on mainland Currituck County, while at the same time providing an efficient use of open space.
 Limited, small-scale commercial uses may be allowed in the PD-R district, primarily to serve the needs of residents in the development.